Raknoche/Raknoche.github.io/_posts/2016-07-24-PoGo-Series-NaiveBayesClassifier.md

 A Naive Bayes Classifier is a machine learning algorithm that uses Bayes' Theorem to predict the class that a sample belongs to, given a number of features that describe that sample.
 If we collect information on $$\mathsf{n}$$ different features.
 We can write the values of these features for a particular sample as a $$\mathsf{1 \times n}$$ vector $$\mathbf{X} = \{x_1,x_2,x_3,...,x_n\}$$ known as the **evidence**.

 Our goal is to determine which class the sample belongs to.
 This boils down to calculating the probability for each class given the evidence vector $$\mathbf{X}$$.
-Bayes Theorem tells us that for a particular class, $$\mathsf{C_i}$$, this is given by
+Bayes Theorem tells us that for a particular class, $$\mathsf{C_i}$$, this is given by:

 <a name="eq12"></a>